webadminchai/myfirstrepo/README.md

 ### Support ###

 Good Themes is happy to provide support for issues.
-Shoot us an email at support@goodthemes.co and we'll get you squared away.
+Shoot us an email at support@goodthemes.co and we'll get you squared away.# myfirstrepo